 Bordeaux Bay is separated into two bays by an L-shaped granite pier and slipway.
 The northern bay is where a number of small fishing and pleasure boats are moored.
-When the tide is up, the pier is a popular spot for children to jump off into the shallow water.

 The harbour is mentioned in The Book of Ebenezer Le Page - although he spells it Birdo.
 Neville brings some paintings to show Ebenezer;

 "There was one of Birdo Harbour at low tide, and Herm quite close.
 It was evening and shining peacefully with a few boats on the quiet sea.
 He thought it was the best he had done so far; but the one I liked myself was on L'Ancresse Common." (p.
 365)